crashfort/SourceDemoRender/README.md

 The following launch parameters are always used: ``-steam -insecure +sv_lan 1 -console -novid``.

 When using `svr_launcher.exe` you are starting the standalone SVR, which modifies existing games to add SVR support.
 SVR stores the game build which it was tested and known to work on.
-In case a game updates, SVR may stop working and this will be printed to `SVR_LOG.TXT`.
+In case a game updates, SVR may stop working and this will be printed to `SVR_LOG.txt`.

-When using `svr_injector.exe` you can start SVR in an already running game.
-The injector will only list the supported games that are running in insecure mode. **This is an unsupported method as there is no compatibility with interoperability between different applications.
-You may get unexpected results or crashes.** When injecting you will not be able to specify the launch parameters.

 ## Recording
-Once in game, you can use the `startmovie` console command to start recording a movie and `endmovie` to stop.
+Once in game, you use the `startmovie` console command to start recording a movie and `endmovie` to stop.
 The `startmovie` command takes 1 or 2 parameters in this format: `startmovie <name> (<profile>)`.
-The *name* is the filename of the movie which will be located in `data/`. **If the name does not contain an extension (container), mp4 will automatically be selected.**.
+The *name* is the filename of the movie which will be located in `data/movies/`. **If the name does not contain an extension (container), mp4 will automatically be selected.**.
 The *profile* is an optional parameter that decides which settings this movie will use.
 If not specified, the default profile is used (see Profiles below about profiles).

 It's possible to start recording in the main menu but content will only be saved when outside of the main menu.
 Recording automatically stops when returning back to the main menu, unless ``-svrnoautostop`` is passed in as a launch parameter to the game.
 If autostop is disabled, SVR will not keep recording the menu, but will start recording again when connected or playing a demo.

 When starting and ending a movie, the files `data/cfg/svr_movie_start_user.cfg` and `data/cfg/svr_movie_end_user.cfg` in `data/cfg` will be executed (create these if you want to have them).
-This can be used to insert commands that should be active only during the movie period.
-Note that these files are **not** in the game directory, but in the SVR directory.
-You can have game specific cfgs by using files called `dat/cfg/svr_movie_start_<app_id>.cfg` and `data/cfg/svr_movie_end_<app_id>.cfg`.
+This can be used to insert or overwrite commands that should be active only during the movie period.
+Note that these files are **not** in the game directory, but in the SVR directory in `data/cfg`.
+You can have game specific cfgs by using files called `data/cfg/svr_movie_start_<app_id>.cfg` and `data/cfg/svr_movie_end_<app_id>.cfg`.
 The `app_id` should be substituted for the Steam app id, such as 240 for Counter-Strike: Source.

-In case you want to override SVR settings you can edit `data/cfg/svr_movie_start_user.cfg` or `data/cfg/svr_movie_end_user.cfg`.
-Create these files if you want to use them.
 It is recommended that you don't edit `svr_movie_start.cfg` and `svr_movie.end.cfg` as they may be changed in updates, which would overwrite your changes.

 The execution order of the cfgs is as follows: `svr_movie_start.cfg` > `svr_movie_start_user.cfg` > `svr_movie_start_<app_id>.cfg`.
 Each cfg can override the previous.

 ## Something's not working
-If something is not working properly, please find the `SVR_LOG.TXT` file in the `data/` directory of SVR and explain what you were doing and upload it to [Discord](https://discord.gg/5t8D68c).
+If something is not working properly, please find the `SVR_LOG.txt` and `ENCODER_LOG.txt` file in the `data/` directory and explain what you were doing and upload it to [Discord](https://discord.gg/5t8D68c) or create a new issue here.

 ## Interoperability with other programs
-Due to the nature of reverse engineering games, it cannot be trusted that direct interoperability (with ReShade or HLAE for example) will work because at the risk of collision.
-You can use `svr_injector.exe` at your own risk, but this is unsupported.
+Due to the nature of reverse engineering games, it cannot be trusted that direct interoperability (with ReShade or HLAE for example) will work because the risk of collision.

 ## Profiles
 All recording settings are loaded from profiles which are located in `data/profiles`.
 The default profile is called `default.ini` and is the profile that will be used in case none is specified when starting a movie.
 These profiles are shared across all games.
-The settings of a profile is described below.
 All profiles are written in a simple INI format.
+The documentation for profiles is written in `default.ini` [here](bin/data/profiles/default.ini).

 The default profile is used if none is specified when starting the movie.
 You can create your own profiles by copying `default.ini` and renaming it and making your changes.
 When starting your movie you can then specify your new profile.
 See Recording above.
 Note that if you edit the default profile, you will lose your changes when updating SVR.

-The documentation for profiles are written in `default.ini`.

 ## Motion blur demo
 In this demo an object is rotating 6 times per second.
 This is a fast moving object, so higher samples per second will remove banding at cost of slower recording times.
 For slower scenes you may get away with a lower sampling rate.
 Exposure is dependant on the type of content being made.
 The goal you should be aiming for is to reduce the banding that happens with lower samples per second.
 A smaller exposure will leave shorter trails of motion blur.